thinkingmedia/grunt-thinkingmedia/README.md

 - The task `build` is an alias for `build:prod`

-You can not execute both `build:dev` and `build:prod` at the same time, because there can be collision on files that are updated.
+You can not execute both `build:dev` and `build:prod` at the same time, because there can be collision on files that are updated by both.
 For example; `index.html` might be written differently for development and production.

 Developers do not build artifacts but instead work from the webroot folder.
 They need to have SASS files compiled and the `index.html` file updated.
 To update the webroot manually, you would execute `build:dev` like this.